For directions using public transportation visit www.transitchicago.com.

 This natural area is open from dawn to dusk daily.

-Located in Lincoln Park, Montrose Point is a 15-acre bird sanctuary that attracts tens of thousands of migratory birds of more than 300 different species, that stop here for rest, food and shelter.
-Within the natural area is “The Magic Hedge”, a 150 yard stretch of shrubs and several trees, so-called because it attracts a curiously high number of migratory birds.
-Important migrants include most species of Warblers seen in the Chicago area, Thrushes, Sparrows, Purple Martins, Woodpeckers and many others.
-Nesters include Common Yellowthroats, Catbirds, Red-winged Blackbirds, Mourning Doves, and Brown Thrashers.
-It is no wonder “The Magic Hedge” has become an internationally recognized birding area.
+Located in Lincoln Park, Montrose Point Bird Sanctuary is a 15.6-acre natural area that attracts tens of thousands of migratory birds to stop for rest, food, and shelter each spring and fall.
+Within the natural area is “The Magic Hedge”, a 150-yard stretch of shrubs and trees, so-called because it attracts a curiously high number of migratory birds.
+Over 300 species of birds have been recorded at Montrose Point Bird Sanctuary and the adjacent Montrose Beach Dunes Natural Area, making it an internationally recognized area for birding.
+Important migrants include most species of warblers seen in the Chicago area, thrushes, sparrows, purple martins, woodpeckers, owls, and many others.

 Birding organizations continue to help with public education about the importance of the site, and much of the work that has been done to get the site to its current state of health has been through the support and leadership of dedicated community volunteers.
 Learn more about ways to get involved in the stewardship of this site by visiting our Community Stewardship Program page.